nsidc/pmesdr/README.md

 * `E2?_test.def`: For each of N, S, T, all channels, separated by ltod, used for the `make daily-regression` target.

-## Operational Instructions

-Operational instructions are written for NSIDC operators, for use on CU Research Computing resources.
-The instructions assume that operators have access to these systems and access to swath data provider repositories.
-Mileage may vary for non-NSIDC operators.
-See [nsidc0630 v1 notes](CETB_process/v1_0630_processing_notes.md) or [nsidc0630 v2 notes](CETB_process/v2_0630_processing_notes.md) for operational data production details.

 ## Development Notes

 ### Annual maintenance on local-time-of-day (ltod) boundaries